iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > Looks like it would be a great app, if it worked. . .
 App crashes every time I scan the back of my license.
 I tried restarting the phone, not having any other apps in use, no luck.<br> :date: __2020-12-09 19:20:12__

 > ID scanner is hot garbage, can't create account<br> :date: __2020-12-06 01:51:33__

-> Try and do the facial recognition blacks out my camera, if you wanted to steal ppls info in Colorado just ask don't make an app that doesnt even work.
-Disgraceful!!!
-Your not even trying to improve Coloradan lives at all, just trying to line each other pockets while we continue to suffer.
-Pathetic!<br> :date: __2020-11-15 21:40:36__

-> Took me literally 16 tries and a waste of 30 minutes of frustration just for it to recognize my face in a brightly light room for my id.
-Absolutely frustrating<br> :date: __2020-11-03 00:19:49__

-> Businesses in Colorado are refused to accept digital ID.
-What is the point to have a digital ID?
-Website said "Colorado Digital ID may be accepted as a legal form of personal identification for use in Colorado".
-Keyword here is "may" instead of "shall".
-Business don't have to accept it if they are wish not to.<br> :date: __2020-10-19 01:09:50__